-John Dingler’s UFO Girl series collection is fun, full of passion, and is resplendent with colors that blaze with vibrant juxtapositions between high musical keys.
+John Dingler’s UFO Girl series collection is fun, full of passion, and is resplendent with colors that blaze in vibrant musical keys.

 "It's rare for artwork to effectively convey the presence of a tangible personality without also depicting the person, so it's a treat to see this very phenomenon occur in John Dingler's latest sparkling works about a female commander of a fleet of ships visiting Earth, although the Earth is also not depicted, in his UFO Girl exhibit consisting of a series of ten paintings currently on display at Cause Gallery, Chinatown, LA.